Estate Improvement Programme

 A dedicated rehousing team has worked with residents in Northolt and Tangmere since 2018 to find them suitable new homes.
 All secure tenants and most leaseholders have moved from Tangmere and the vast majority of secure tenants have moved from Northolt.
 Residents needed to be rehoused due to the more significant structural failings uncovered in these blocks, leading to the decision to demolish.
 The Council and Homes for Haringey have worked hard to ensure residents are suitably rehoused and supported throughout this process.
 Once the new homes are built, former Tangmere and Northolt tenants will have the first priority to get a new home.

 The dedicated rehousing officers support residents through every step of the move process.

 In November 2018, following consultation with residents, the Council made the decision to demolish the Tangmere and Northolt blocks due to structural failings and replace them with new, high quality, Council owned homes at the heart of the estate.

 Demolition can only take place once all of the tenants and leaseholders in those blocks have been rehoused.
-Significant progress has been made on this and it is expected that demolition will start in 2021.
-Residents will be informed once a date has been confirmed.
 Advice, guidance, and support will be available for residents during the demolition and the Council and Homes for Haringey will work hard to ensure that disruption to residents is minimised during this period of works.